1 How to travel to Beijing when your VPN doesn’t work?

 Use These Beijing Travel Tips to Plan Your 2018 Trip

-# 1 How to travel Beijing when your VPN doesn’t work?
+# 1 How to travel to Beijing when your VPN doesn’t work?

 So many people have told you to have a VPN when you are here in China.
 (VPN: Virtual private network – Wikipedia) As Google and some social medium doesn’t work here, so have a VPN might be better to keep in touch with your family and friends.